panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 That's a bit confusing, and as the rumors [say](https://twitter.com/BrendanEich/status/1140637621183377408), `typeof null` being `'object'` was a bug in the initial implementation of JavaScript.

-When using `typeof` to detect a real object be sure to check againts `null` additionally:
+That's why, when using `typeof` to detect a real object, be sure to check againts `null` additionally:

 ```javascript
 function isRealObject(object) {